Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Introduction

-In order to describe a second class of approaches, based on moments~\cite{LiaoHashemFrankCovarianceCryoEMStructure2015,LiaoFrankIEEEISBI2010,KatsevichKatsevichSingerCovarianceCryoEMSIAMImagingSciences2015}, it is helpful to describe the image formation model.
-Let the $i$th image be denoted by the vector $y_i$.
-The image is a linear transformation, denoted by $L$ with unknown parameters $\theta_i$, of the underlying parameters (voxel values, Fourier series coefficients, {\em etc.}) which are denoted by $c_i$.
-There is additional additive noise, denoted by $w_i$, which is independent of the underlying parameters $c_i$.
-Therefore, $y_i=L(\theta_i)c_i + w_i$.
-The random vectors $c_i$ (mean $\bar c$, covariance $\mathbf{V}$) and $w_i$ (mean $0$, covariance $\mathbf{Q}$) are i.i.d.\ in $i$ and independent.
-Therefore, conditional on the value of $\theta_i$, the mean and covariance of $y$ is $\bar y=L(\theta_i)\bar c$ and $\Sigma=L(\theta_i)\mathbf{V}L^T(\theta_i) + \mathbf{Q}$, respectively.
+Having described the mathematical model, we can describe the second class of approaches which are based on moments~\cite{LiaoHashemFrankCovarianceCryoEMStructure2015,LiaoFrankIEEEISBI2010,KatsevichKatsevichSingerCovarianceCryoEMSIAMImagingSciences2015,AndenSinger.SIAMImagingScience.2018}.
 The basic idea of the moment estimators is to estimate $\Sigma$ by a sample covariance and then estimate $\mathbf{V}$ from the covariance equation which is linear in $\mathbf{V}$.
 All methods must assume that the values of $\theta_i$, which are estimated from the data, are correct.
 Additionally, if the instances of the particle come from multiple classes of particle, the estimate of the class must also be correct.
 Resolution is limited in some methods, e.g., $16\times 16\times 16$ voxels~\cite{LiaoHashemFrankCovarianceCryoEMStructure2015}.
 In some methods~\cite{AndenKatsevichSingerISBI2015,KatsevichKatsevichSingerCovarianceCryoEMSIAMImagingSciences2015}, the solution of the linear system is done in a basis where the system is sparse thereby enabling the solution of large problems, e.g., $10^3\times 10^3$.
 Estimation of $\theta_i$ would probably be done in the context of assuming that the covariance $\mathbf{V}$ is zero.
 Ref.~\cite[Supplemental Figure~1]{YunyeGongVeeslerDoerschukJohnsonJSB2016} provides some numerical results on the extent to which estimates of $\theta_i$ change when the covariance $\mathbf{V}$ is simultaneously estimated.
 In the particular case of Ref.~\cite{YunyeGongVeeslerDoerschukJohnsonJSB2016}, about 10\% of the particles changed orientation, including 5\% with large orientation changes.

 Using a model similar to the model of the previous paragraph, the mean and covariance of the random vectors $c_i$ can be estimated for each class by a third approach which uses a maximum likelihood estimator computed by an expectation-maximization algorithm in which $\theta_i$ are the nuisance parameters~\cite{YiliZhengQiuWangDoerschukJOSA2012,QiuWangMatsuiDomitrovicYiliZhengDoerschukJohnsonJSB2012,TangKearneyQiuWangDoerschukBakerJohnsonJMolRecog2014,DomitrovicMovahedBothnerMatsuiQiuWangDoerschukJohnsonJMB2013,YunyeGongVeeslerDoerschukJohnsonJSB2016,DoerschukGongXuDomitrovicJohnsonCurOpinVirology2016,XuVeeslerDoerschukJohnsonHK97JSB2017}.
 The present paper is an extension of these ideas, which are described in more detail in Section~\ref{sec:MLreconstruction}.